Dallas Arts

 PHONE: 972-252-7558

-WEBSITE: http://www.irvingartscenter.com
+WEBSITE: https://www.irvingartscenter.com

-Verizon Theatre at Grand Prairie
+The Theatre at Grand Prairie

 DESCRIPTION: Opened in 2002 as Nokia Theatre, this 6,350-seat venue accommodates the sweet spot in venues – large enough to attract the most popular national acts, yet small enough to have excellent sight lines and acoustics from most seats.
-To the delight of larger fans, the venue is also know to have 2-3 inches more room per seat.
-Count on the widest range of stage productions, including pop, rock, Hip-Hop, country, comedy, magic, Broadway and family shows performing here.
+To the delight of larger fans, the venue is also known to have 2-3 inches more room per seat.
+Count on the widest range of stage productions, including pop, rock, Hip-Hop, country, comedy, magic, Broadway, and family shows performing here.

-ADDRESS: 1001 NextStage Drive, Grand Prairie, TX MAP
+ADDRESS: 1001 NextStage Drive, Grand Prairie, TX

 PARKING: on premises